 To ensure academic rigor, courses taken abroad at partner universities are reviewed by SMU academic departments for approval.
 Because most "SMU-in" semester programs have long legacies, substantial numbers of courses have been approved.
 Recently added provider programs require students to petition for course approval as part of the application process.

 To ensure program quality, an open line of communication exists with all program administrators.
 Students are encouraged to complete program evaluations at the end of each term.
 The information is taken seriously and used to make improvements.
 SMU Abroad routinely assesses programs.

-There are a full range of benefits - educational, personal, and professional - that students receive while participating in programs abroad.
+There is a full range of benefits - educational, personal, and professional - that students receive while participating in programs abroad.
 Students not only develop a knowledge of other cultures that is crucial to U.S. domestic and international interests, but they also acquire characteristics such as adaptability, independence, initiative, maturity and an appreciation of diverse populations that can enhance their lives and their future careers.
 SMU knows that employers, as well as graduate, law and medical school admissions committees, are interested in the international experience of candidates and see this as an experience that sets students apart.

 The SMU Abroad team includes four globally-engaged staff members who provide superior service to students before, during and after their experience abroad.
 Interested undergraduates have the opportunity to schedule one-on-one advising appointments with an SMU Abroad adviser to discuss their options.
 In addition to individual appointments, it is recommended that students begin their understanding of SMU Abroad programs by attending one of the daily information sessions, followed by coming to the annual fair held in early fall semester.
 There are also group orientations for all programs, and re-entry events for students returning to campus after their time abroad.